krasimir/stent/README.md

 });
 ```

-What we can `yield` is state object (or a string that represents a state) or a call to some of the predefined Stent helpers `call` and `wait`.
+What we can `yield` is state object (or a string that represents a state) or a call to some of the predefined Stent helpers like `call`.

 #### `yield call(<function>, ...args)`